 Two approaches can be used to prepare noodles.

+First: place a strip of dough between your palms and start moving your palms from one end to the other in parallel.
 Second: put a strip of dough on the table.
 Press one edge of the dough with one hand, and with the other hand roll out the dough on the table, with a slight effort in the opposite direction from the fixed edge.
 So the noodles are stretched and the dough becomes thinner.

 Next, after connecting the ends of the resulting dough thread several times, we hit it on the table, so the dough stretches, becomes elastic and decreases in diameter.
 A similar method is used to make noodles throughout Asia.
 In Japan, for example, chef can make up to 8000 thin threads of noodles from one small piece of dough, using this method.
 It seems complicated at first glance, but after trying it, you will immediately understand the principle and begin to gain experience.
 In our case, so many thin threads of noodles are not needed.
 The thickness of the finished dough thread is 3mm (0.12 inches).
+I was also afraid, but it worked out the first time, although I had never tried this method of making noodles before.

 The taste of noodles in a ready-made Laghman is certainly not comparable to anything!
 The noodles turn out to be thin, but at the same time dense, elastic and perfectly absorbs the whole taste of the dish.